davidbrownell/LegacyInformation/README.md

 When you ran FileBackup with `--dry-run`, it displayed all the files that would normally be restored (when the program is run without the `--dry-run` flag).
 You may have noticed that the files being restored will be written to the `C:\` and `D:\` drives.
 This is because those are the drives that were originally backed up on the server.
 However, you might not want to restore to those locations or even have a `D:\` drive to restore to.
 You can use the command line flag `--dir-substitution` to create mappings between the original file's location and where you would like to install to.

-The syntax for directory substitutions looks a little bit scary because:
+The syntax for directory substitutions look a little bit scary because:

 - Directory separators are specified as `/` rather than `\` as they normally are.
 This is because values as specified as [POSIX](https://en.wikipedia.org/wiki/POSIX) paths so FileBackup can run on Linux, MacOS, and Windows.